scienceguyrob/SKA-TestVectorGenerationPipeline/README.md

 Note:

-The intensity values stored in the files are scaled a [0,255] range.
+The intensity values stored in the files are scaled to a [0,255] range.

 This directory also contains a python script, EpnToAsc.py, which converts EPN files saved from the EPN database, to .asc files which describe pulsar pulse profiles.
 In total there are 3698 asc files (~30 MB unzipped).